 Well, no business can afford to stand still.
-Your business goal may be to increase sales, to expand to bigger premises, or pay off a loan quicker.
+Your business goal may be to increase sales, expand to bigger premises, or pay off a loan quicker.
 The reality is that unless you and your team connect to this goal emotionally, it is unlikely to become a reality.

-How do I get that emotional attachment to a business goal – it’s pretty boring stuff?
+How do I get that emotional attachment to a business goal? – it’s pretty boring stuff.

-Business goals do tend to be numbers-based, increased revenue or higher sales targets, and numbers are not all that exciting…until we re-frame them into what the numbers mean.
-For example An increase in sales of 10% will mean that we can invest in new technology, which will, in turn, improve our speed and allow the team to finish at least 15 minutes earlier every day.
+Business goals do tend to be numbers-based, increased revenue, or higher sales targets, and numbers are not all that exciting…until we re-frame them into what the numbers mean.
+For example, an increase in sales of 10% will mean that we can invest in new technology, which will, in turn, improve our speed and allow the team to finish at least 15 minutes earlier every day.
 Those extra 15 minutes mean different things to different people.
 It may be getting home earlier to fetch kids and avoid paying extra fees at the creche or catching an earlier taxi, thus avoiding the long queues, or simply having time to garden.
 The 10% is meaningless, but time in my garden is meaningful.

 What if the goal isn’t something that will directly benefit the team?

 Not all goals may directly translate into a tangible benefit for the team like 15 minutes off, however, there is always an emotional component that you can tap into.
 For instance, your goal may be to receive fewer customer complaints – the emotional trigger is that there will be less stress and a happier work environment.

 How do I make sure that the initial enthusiasm doesn’t die off?

 We’ve all seen the gyms in January, full of well-intentioned people trying to live up to their new year's resolutions.
 They have the desire, but experience tells us that by April the gyms are empty again.
 This is because a dream is not a goal.
 The missing component is the physical action to make the goal achievable.